Survivor: All-Stars: Future appearances

 Rob Mariano, Rupert Boneham, Colby Donaldson, and Jerri Manthey returned to Survivor again in the show's twentieth season, Survivor: Heroes vs. Villains.
-Mariano played again in Survivor: Redemption Island and returned in the thirty-ninth season as a mentor in Survivor: Island of the Idols.
+Mariano played again in Survivor: Redemption Island (and won) and returned in the thirty-ninth season as a mentor in Survivor: Island of the Idols.
 Boneham and Tina Wesson returned for Survivor: Blood vs. Water.
 Boneham returned with his wife, Laura, who appeared on this season as loved one; whereas Wesson returned with her daughter, Katie Collins.
 Ethan Zohn, Amber Brkich (now Mariano), and Rob Mariano returned again for Survivor: Winners at War.
-Donaldson and Lewis (now Lewis-Dougherty) are set to compete on Survivor 50: In the Hands of Fans.
+Donaldson and Lewis (now Lewis-Dougherty) also competed on Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Mariano and Brkich competed together on The Amazing Race 7 and The Amazing Race 11.
 Richard Hatch competed in the eleventh season of The Apprentice and the seventeenth season of The Biggest Loser.
 Zohn and Jenna Morasca competed against each other on a "Reality All-Stars" episode of Fear Factor and competed together on The Amazing Race 19.
 Boneham competed on The Amazing Race 31 with his wife Laura.
 In 2024, Mariano competed on Deal or No Deal Island.
 In 2024, Hatch competed on the second season of House of Villains.
 In 2025, Mariano competed on the third season of the Peacock reality TV series The Traitors.
 In 2026, Cesternino competed on the fourth season of The Traitors.